mattjw/LMTF-Tools/README.md

-# Tools for Multiplex Network Format Translation and Visualisation
+# Tools for Multilayer Network Format Translation and Visualisation

-This repository contains open-source software tools for converting multiplex network data files into the LASAGNE Multiplex Framework foramt.
+This repository contains open-source software tools for converting multilayer network data files into the LASAGNE Multilayer Network Framework foramt.

 ## Files